This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 - Improves soil structure for better water retention

-- Feeds plants with organic fertilizers
+- Feeds plants with Organic Fertilizers naturally

-- Promotes beneficial microbes
+- Promotes beneficial microbes that fight diseases

-- Enhances disease resistance
+- Enhances overall plant resistance to pests

 Inviting Natural Predators